saadelboukhali/Customer-Segmentation-using-RFM-Analysis/README.md

 ## Jupyter Notebook

 This project analyzes customer data using RFM Analysis.
-The analysis and visualizations are performed in a Jupyter notebook.
+The analysis and visualizations are performed in a Jupyter notebook using python.
 You can find the detailed analysis in this [Notebook](Notebook/customer%20segmentation%20project.ipynb).